-Speaking to your doctor and thoroughly reading the drug label provided with your medication can provide a complete list of potential side effects that can occur with the specific benzodiazepine you are taking.
+Speaking to your doctor and thoroughly reading the drug label provided with your medication can provide a complete list of potential benzodiazepine side effects that can occur with the specific drug you are taking.

 Elderly people who take benzodiazepines are at increased risk of experiencing psychomotor impairment, which can lead to falls that may cause serious causing femur or hip injuries.
 The elderly are also more likely to experience motor vehicle accidents as well as experience cognitive issues and memory problems resulting from benzodiazepine use.1, 4